tonethar/IGME-330-Master/notes/HW-ajax-7.md

 if(Math.random()<.333) reject("Nah, I don't have a letter for you this time!");
 ```

-- Test it a few times, at some point the code will trigger a promise `reject()`, and an *uncaught* exception will be thrown.
-Let's fix that!
+- Test it a few times, at some point the code will trigger a promise `reject()`, and an *uncaught* exception will be thrown - something like `Uncaught (in promise) Nah, I don't have a letter for you this time!`
-- Add the following, right the end of your `.then()`
+- Let's fix the code so that the exception gets caught!
+Add the following, right the end of your `.then()`

 ```js
 .catch(error => { // run if "rejected"